Mayday (2021 film): Plot

 Ana wakes up on the ground and goes back to the submarine.

-In the control room Marsha tells Ana she is nobody and they scuffle.
+In the control room Marsha tells Ana she is a nobody and they scuffle.

 Ana tells her she has stopped hurting herself and started hurting others.

 Out on patrol, this time Ana has no problem shooting soldiers she finds scaling the cliffs.

 Marsha is unhappy that she is losing control of the group, during an air raid she refuses to come inside to comfort a hysterical Bea.

-On patrol Ana finds an older man peeling potatoes, the chef max, he tells her he is lost, she says she is too, they share a drink and he says he wants to be in a place where there is no war and suggests maybe they should go home.
+On patrol Ana finds an older man peeling potatoes, the chef Max.
+He tells her he is lost, she says she is too, they share a drink and he says he wants to be in a place where there is no war and suggests maybe they should go home.

 Ana lays her head against his knee and falls asleep.

-She dreams again about driving through a tunnel but this time she sees the light from the end of the tunnel.
+She dreams again about driving through a tunnel but this time she sees a light from the end of the tunnel.

 Ana wakes up to find she is asleep on Marsha’s knee, they fight and Ana calls Marsha a monster.

-Ana tells Gert she wants to leave the island that she doesn’t think she is meant to be here, Gert agrees to help her.
+Ana tells Gert she wants to leave the island that she doesn't think she is meant to be here, Gert agrees to help her.

-Ana hears a radio broadcast by the man on the submarine, he says he’s dying from the fumes and apologises for not being able to come back to save her.
+Ana hears a radio broadcast by the man on the submarine, he says he's dying from the fumes and apologises for not being able to come back to save her.